Jelamrraval/Jack-Mathematics-AI-expert/README.md

 * Voice input
 * More ways to interact with Jack

-## CLOCK IT

-A Mathematics AI that doesn't make you learn how to talk to it.
+## A Mathematics AI that doesn't make you learn how to talk to it.

 **You already know how to talk.**